My dad died on Father’s Day

 The tears I had been stuffing down for months unleashed.
 I was actually grateful I was alone, but I was furious with him, with myself.
 He was leaving me for good and he couldn’t just give me this one thing.
 He couldn’t just let me say good-bye.
-But maybe he did?
-Maybe he finally worked up the courage to let go, and I then I left him?
+Or god, maybe he was trying to hold on for me, maybe he was scared, trying to work up the courage to do it, and I had left him?

-I felt something, a gentle squeeze of my hand.
-I stopped crying and quickly looked back up as one final tear made its way down his cheek.
+And then I felt something, a gentle squeeze.
+I stopped crying and looked up as one final tear made its way down his cheek.

-Now that I see my friends worrying about how badly they are fucking up their kids, I wonder what issues of mine are directly linked to him.
+Now, when I see my friends worrying about how badly they are fucking up their kids, I wonder what issues of mine are directly linked to him.
 My dad was an amazing father, but not always a great one.
-He, like all of us, had many demons, which he never quite figured out how to conquer.
+He, like all of us, had many demons that he never quite figured out how to conquer.
 Whether he was drunk or sober, wealthy or broke, in love or lonely, I just never felt like he ever really found happy.

-I’m sure this negatively impacted me somehow I’m sure all of it did, But it also what made him and our relationship beautiful.
-I’m not sure if he was truly happy, but he made sure everyone else was.
-His life could be in shambles, but he would make sure yours was going to be fine.
+Because if he wasn’t happy, my dad always made sure everyone else was.
+His life could be a complete mess, but he would do whatever he could to fix everyone else’s.
 He could be reckless and stubborn, but he was the person you went to when there was nowhere else to go.
 He was patient and kind and generous.
-And although he was guarded with his words, you never questioned how he felt about you.
-I say ‘you’ because he wasn’t just my dad.
-He was my friends’ dad and my neighbors’ dad, and he was everyone’s friend.
+And although he was guarded with his words, no one ever questioned how much he loved them.

-I truly believe he thought he was going to lose me, so he immersed himself so fully in my day to day that there could be no doubt in my mind.
-He was going to wait until I came back… to remind me that he never left.
+I actually think he thought he was going to lose me, so he immersed himself in my day to day to remind me that he’d kept his promise: He would wait until I came back…and he would never leave me.